telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-fiddler-not-capturing.md

 ## Capture Not Working - All Other Scenarios

 If you cannot resolve your issue, then please do not hesitate to contact us.
-Our support engineers and developers can provide technical support through [the Telerik Support Center](https://www.telerik.com/account/support-center).
+Our support engineers and developers can provide technical support through [the Telerik Support Center](https://www.telerik.com/account/support-center) and through [the public GitHub bug and feature request tracker](https://www.telerik.com/support/fiddler-everywhere).
 When posting a ticket to our support team, consider delivering the following:

 - Detailed description of the encountered issue.
 If possible, provide steps and screenshots that depict the issue reproduction.
 - Technical details about your environment, like used operating system, third-party security tools, VPN tools, administrative limitations, etc.